 - Check the roots for root rot or root-bound if your plant seems stressed.
 Do the required preparations, choose a pot one size bigger than the current pot, and repot the plant.

-- Fertilizer with a high amount of phosphorus is suitable for making aroids flower.
-You can go for a water-soluble Monopotassium Phosphate (MKP) Fertilizer.
+- A fertilizer with high phosphorus is suitable for making aroids flower.
+You can go for a water-soluble Monopotassium Phosphate (MKP) fertilizer.

-- Water the plant according to its need.
-Wait for the top few inches of soil to dry out and thoroughly water the plant with distilled water.
+- Water the plant according to its needs.
+Wait for the top few inches of soil to dry out, and thoroughly water the plant with distilled water.

 - Being a tropical plant, Alocasias prefer highly humid conditions (50-60%).
 Keep the humidity in check using a humidifier and a moisture meter.